drush-ops/drush/docs/output-formats-filters.md

 Using the `--filter` feature is similar to using `grep`.
 The main difference is that the filter feature does a semantic search, which is to say that it explicitly compares against the data in specific fields.
 In comparison, the `grep` command does a line-based search.

-Show only results where the severity is "warning":
+Show only results where the severity is *warning*:

-`drush core:requirements --filter='severity=warning'`
+`#!shell drush core:requirements --filter='severity=warning'`

-Show only lines that contain the string "warning" (either in the severity field, or somewhere else on the line):
+Show only lines that contain the string *warning* (either in the severity field, or somewhere else on the line):

-`drush core:requirements | grep -i warning`
+`#!shell drush core:requirements | grep -i warning`

 The table below compares and contrasts the two ways of searching.